Canon 200D vs Sony NEX-5T

 The 200D can be obtained in two different colors (black, white), while the NEX-5T is also available in two color-versions, but different ones (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is considerably smaller (42 percent) than the Canon 200D.
-However, the NEX-5T is substantially heavier (513 percent) than the 200D.
+Moreover, the NEX-5T is substantially lighter (39 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the NEX-5T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the NEX-5T, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.